stackbit-projects/ondevs-333e7/content/about.md

 ---
 title: About Us
 subtitle: >-
-  Technically gifted and with a core knowledge of marketing, software, and sales.
-OnDevs Ltd. was founded for the purpose of serving the Financial Industry.
+  Technically gifted, with a core knowledge of marketing, software, and sales.
+  OnDevs Ltd. Founded with the purpose of serving the Financial Industry.
+Now offering our services to all sectors.
 image: images/about.jpg
 image_alt: Team members in a conference room
 layout: page